benhamill/changems/README.md

 - API end point to get the changes between 2 arbitrary releases
 - A design that looks good
 - Something intereting on the home page
+- A way to import release notes from a gem

 ## Getting Started With The Project